ritza-co/SG/intro-to-sg/intro-to-sg.md

 Certbot will automatically modify the Nginx config file that we edited earlier to use `https` instead of `http`.

-Visit `https://sg.example.com` and now you can finally fill out the form to sign up for SourceGraph.
+Visit `https://sg.example.com` and now you can finally fill out the form to sign up for Sourcegraph.

-## ✏️ Configuring SourceGraph with the Domain and GitHub
+## ✏️ Configuring Sourcegraph with the Domain and GitHub

-SourceGraph is very configurable and has many different options.
+Sourcegraph is very configurable and has many different options.
 The two most important ones to get started with using it are:

-* Tell SourceGraph where it is hosted.
+* Tell Sourcegraph where it is hosted.
-* Tell SourceGraph where to find your code.
+* Tell Sourcegraph where to find your code.

 ### Configuring the domain